tigerfarm/work/studio/SendEmail/README.md

 ````
 + Create a sample program in the directory.
 Following is mine based on the video.
 I set environment variables.

-Note, my from email address is a GMail address, and the to email address is my Twilio email address.
+Note, my from-email-address is a GMail address, and the to-email-address is my Twilio email address.
 ````
 console.log("++ Send email message.");
 theMsg = "Hello from SendGrid 1";